Siteimprove/alfa/docs/guides/debugging.md

 >
 > however, the resulting file is monolithic and usually not easy to investigate, plus it can be a bit hard to follow the flow of a specific rule.

-The JSON file resulting from the scrape (or retrieved from SI systems) contains the toplevel properties `request` (the HTTP request that was used to grab the page), `response` (the response sent by the service), `device` (the device used for the crawl) and `document` (the full document, in Alfa's serialized format, and that can be de-serialized by Alfa).
+The JSON file resulting from the scrape (or retrieved from Siteimprove systems) contains the toplevel properties `request` (the HTTP request that was used to grab the page), `response` (the response sent by the service), `device` (the device used for the crawl) and `document` (the full document, in Alfa's serialized format, and that can be de-serialized by Alfa).

 When scraping live pages directly, especially when comparing with results produced earlier, be wary that the live page may have changed between both scrapings.
 So differences in results may also come from differences in the actual content that is checked.